zeps-system/zeps/README.md

 You can actually use HTML for documentation markup (I do not sanity check it, so please don't abuse it).
 There are a few special tags, listed below:

-- zepto: this tag will highlight the zepto code contained within it
+- zepto: this tag will highlight the zepto code contained within it (courtesy of [prism](http://prismjs.com/)).
 - par: this will link to the function parameter (it should contain the name of the paramete).
 - fun: this will link to another function in the documentation (it should contain the name of the function).